M1nhnho/be-nc-news/README.md

     - `.env.development`
 8. Add the following single line to each file: `PGDATABASE=<database_name>`
 9. Replace `<database_name>` with the appropriate name (these can be found in the `/db/setup.sql` file)
-10. Run the following command inside the terminal to ensure everything has been set up correctly:
+10. Run the following command inside the terminal to test everything has been set up correctly:
     ```
     npm t
     ```